psu-epl/psu-epl.github.com/doc/equip/laser/K-40/index.md

 ### Other Designs

 The KD-40 uses LaserWeb as its control software.
 LaserWeb only sometimes takes DXFs if they are in R12 format which is an older format that most vector graphics software can no longer export.
 It is recommended to use .svg files which can be produced by most vector graphics software such as Adobe Illustrator or Inkscape.
+Alternatively, you can use Blender to import newer dxf files, clean them up, and then export them in the older format.

 ## Safety & Laser Startup